pts/pts-a72-linux-port/README.md

   code outside the 64 KiB.
 * The original converts filenames to uppercase, the Linux port keeps filenames intact.
-(Except for the first word of unquoted `include` and `incbin` filenames: both convert the first word to uppercase, e.g.
-  `fOo.asm' gets converted to `FOO.asm'.)
+(Except for the first word of unquoted `include` and `incbin` filenames: both convert them to uppercase, e.g. `fOo.asm' gets converted to `FOO.asm'.)
 * The original generates filename extensions (e.g. .asm, .com and .lst) in uppercase, the Linux port generates them in lowercase.
 * The original is affected by DOS filename limitations (e.g. 8.3